 - If the swelling persists, you should contact your pet’s surgeon for advice.

 - The prognosis for dogs with shoulder OCD is excellent.

 - The prognosis for dogs with elbow dysplasia is variable.

 Other disorders also have a variable prognosis that is dependent on many factors.
 Your pet’s surgeon will discuss the prognosis for your pet’s specific disorder in more detail.

 Arthroscopic instrumentation and expertise are relatively new in veterinary surgery.
-Arthroscopic procedures are quickly replacing many conventional surgical procedures due to the shortened hospital stay, minimal discomfort and rapid recovery from arthroscopic techniques.
-If your pet has a joint related lameness and you are interested in arthroscopic evaluation, please consult with your primary care veterinarian or contact VSC.
+Arthroscopic procedures are quickly replacing many conventional surgical procedures due to the shortened hospital stay, minimal discomfort, and rapid recovery from arthroscopic techniques.
+If your pet has joint-related lameness and you are interested in arthroscopic evaluation, please consult with your primary care veterinarian or contact VSC.